GNikroo/Wellness/README.md

 <img src="assets/images/internal-links.png" alt="screenshot of internal links on homepage">

-From the homepage, there are several ways to navigate to the two other pages including the navigation bar and the header links.
+From the homepage, there are several ways to navigate to the two other pages including the navigation bar and the heading links.

 <img src="assets/images/nav-mobile.png" alt="screenshot of  navigation links for smaller screen size">